Activity distinction

 • a weather-aware outdoor experience

-• a pilot-led route instead of a fixed free-fall event
+• a pilot-led glide instead of a fixed free-fall event

 Why the confusion matters